gollenia/events-manager/readme.md

-# Test Readme
+# Events

-Here, we have some readme stuff
+Based on Events Manager.
+Some of the features have been removed, some added.